9 Easy Ways to Keep Your Passwords Secure

 “The safest option is to write your passwords on paper, because paper can’t be hacked,” Adams says.

 Use a password organizer to jot down login credentials offline.
 This low-tech method can protect against cyber breaches and minimize the chance that a digital hacker gains access to sensitive information.

 If your home or office is reasonably secure, write down passwords and lock them away.
 Don’t leave the paper somewhere where people can copy it.
 It shouldn’t be a Post-it note on your monitor or even under your keyboard.
 Store it in an unmarked folder in your filing cabinet.
 Unless a burglar infiltrates your location, a password notebook is likely safer than storing passwords in a note or Google Docs.
 But be careful not to misplace the notebook.

 “Be sure to make a backup paper copy in case you lose the first one,” Adams suggests.

-No. 3: Use a digital storage manager
+No. 6: Use a password manager

 For instance, to remember the security system code for a relative’s house, enter that information securely into a password manager.
 A password manager will help you generate, store, and organize unique passwords for anything, whether it’s online or in person.

 Take steps to protect sensitive financial information from hackers by creating, managing, and storing passwords securely.

 Charles Thomas founded Intrepid Eagle Finance to help Christian families on their journey to find financial freedom.
 He works with families to achieve goals that balance what’s truly important with their finances.
 Charles is a Certified Financial Planner™ and holds an MBA from the University of South Carolina’s Moore School of Business.